 Securities America, based in Omaha, Nebraska, was founded in 1984.
 They are one of the nation's largest and most successful independent general securities broker-dealers, in part because of the wide range of investment products and services available to representatives and advisors.
 With more than 1,600 financial professionals nationwide, Securities America delivers suitable financial products, services and financial counsel to their clients.
 Securities America is a member of the Financial Industry Regulatory Authority (FINRA) and the Securities Investors Protection Corporation (SIPC).
-Customer accounts are cleared through National Financial Services, LLC and Pershing, LLC.
-The Advisory division of the company (Securities America Advisors, Inc.) was founded in 1993 and is an SEC Registered Investment Advisor firm with over $13 billion in assets under management.
+Customer accounts are cleared through National Financial Services LLC and Pershing LLC.
+The Advisory division of the company (Securities America Advisors Inc.) was founded in 1993 and is an SEC Registered Investment Advisor firm with more than $13 billion in assets under management.

 Pershing’s excess of SIPC insurance coverage is provided by certain underwriters at the Lloyd’s insurance market ($950M) and Axis Specialty Europe Ltd. ($50M).

-NFS also has arranged for additional protection for cash and covered securities called "excess of SIPC" coverage, from Lloyd’s of London together with other insurers.
+NFS also has arranged for additional protection for cash and covered securities called "excess of SIPC" coverage, from Lloyd’s of London together with other insurers .
 This additional protection would only be used when SIPC coverage is exhausted.
 Total aggregate excess of SIPC coverage available through NFS’s excess of SIPC policy is $1 billion.
-Within NFS’s excess of SIPC coverage, there is no per account dollar limit on coverage of securities, but there is a per account limit of $1.9 million on coverage of cash awaiting investment.
+Within NFS’s excess of SIPC coverage, there is no per-account dollar limit on coverage of securities, but there is a per-account limit of $1.9 million on coverage of cash awaiting investment.
 This is the maximum excess of SIPC protection currently available in the brokerage industry.
 Neither coverage protects against a decline in the market value of securities, nor do they cover other claims for losses incurred while broker-dealers remain in business.
-Certain securities are not eligible for SIPC or excess of SIPC coverage.
-For more details on SIPC, or to request a SIPC brochure, visit www.sipc.org or call 1-202-371-8300.
-For ratings and more information about Lloyd’s please go to http://www.lloyds.com/Lloyds_Market/Ratings/.
+Certain securities are not eligible for SIPC or excess of SIPC coverage .
+For more details on SIPC, or to request a SIPC brochure, visit sipc.org or call 1-202-371-8300.

 Among the assets typically not eligible for SIPC or excess of SIPC protection are commodity futures contracts, currency, and precious metals, as well as investment contracts (such as limited partnerships) and fixed annuity contracts that are not registered with the U.S. Securities and Exchange Commission under the Securities Act of 1933.